cardano-foundation/CIPs/CIP-XXXX/README.md

 #### Encoding of enum types

 Enums are a special kind of variant types that carry no payloads.
-These must be encoded as string `enum`s.
+These MUST be encoded as string `enum`s.

-Lowercase snake case identifiers should be used for the options, e.g.:
+Lowercase snake case identifiers MUST be used for the options, e.g.:

 ```json
     "Language": {